Beetle Facts, Identification and Control

 The beetle order’s scientific name, Coleoptera, means “folded wing” in Latin.
-It refers to their defining characteristic, which is that all beetles have a hardened and thickened pair of forewings, or wing covers, called elytra.
+It refers to the beetle's defining characteristic, which is that all beetles have a hardened and thickened pair of forewings, or wing covers, called elytra.

 The elytra cover and protect beetle’s fragile flying wings.
 The elytra resemble a shell or pair of shells and cover most beetle’s entire back abdomen, with an opening in the middle where the two separate wing covers meet.
-When beetles take flight, their elytra lift to allow the thin flying wings beneath to unfold outward from the beetle’s body.
+When beetles take flight, their elytra lift and allow their wings beneath to unfold outward.

 Cornell University Insect Diagnostic Laboratory (several fact sheets about specific beetle species, including the ones covered here)

 Penn State College of Agricultural Studies, Department of Entomology insect fact sheets (includes several common beetle species)